C

 Complex Custom Geometry15–25%ExcessMultiple dormers, radius walls, irregular angles

-Pro tip: On a $12,000 lumber order, the difference between 10% and 5% waste is $600 — enough to cover delivery costs.
+Pro tip: Before calculating waste, the lumber quantity calculator gives piece counts and linear feet for any span and spacing.
+On a $12,000 lumber order, the difference between 10% and 5% waste is $600 — enough to cover delivery costs.
 Prefabricated floor trusses and wall panels, used by 64% of NAHB member builders, reduce waste to near-zero for structural components.

 2025 lumber market and pricing